argoproj/argo-helm/charts/argo-cd/README.md

 This is a **community maintained** chart.
 This chart installs [argo-cd](https://argoproj.github.io/argo-cd/), a declarative, GitOps continuous delivery tool for Kubernetes.

-The default installation is intended to be similar to the provided ArgoCD [releases](https://github.com/argoproj/argo-cd/releases).
+The default installation is intended to be similar to the provided Argo CD [releases](https://github.com/argoproj/argo-cd/releases).

 If you want to avoid including sensitive information unencrypted (clear text) in your version control, make use of the [declarative set up](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/) of Argo CD.
 For instance, rather than adding repositories and their keys in your Helm values, you could deploy [SealedSecrets](https://github.com/bitnami-labs/sealed-secrets) with contents as seen in this [repositories section](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#repositories) or any other secrets manager service (i.e. HashiCorp Vault, AWS/GCP Secrets Manager, etc.).

 ## High Availability

-This chart installs the non-HA version of ArgoCD by default.
-If you want to run ArgoCD in HA mode, you can use one of the example values in the next sections.
+This chart installs the non-HA version of Argo CD by default.
+If you want to run Argo CD in HA mode, you can use one of the example values in the next sections.
-Please also have a look into the upstream [Operator Manual regarding High Availability](https://argoproj.github.io/argo-cd/operator-manual/high_availability/) to understand how scaling of ArgoCD works in detail.
+Please also have a look into the upstream [Operator Manual regarding High Availability](https://argoproj.github.io/argo-cd/operator-manual/high_availability/) to understand how scaling of Argo CD works in detail.

 > **Warning:**
 > You need at least 3 worker nodes as the HA mode of redis enforces Pods to run on separate nodes.